Hosanna filio David: Theological Significance

-Contemporary Use
+Contemporary use

 In the post-Vatican II liturgy, "Hosanna filio David" remains part of the Tridentine Mass (Extraordinary Form) and is optionally retained in the Ordinary Form when celebrated in Latin.
 In vernacular Masses, its themes are often echoed in hymns like "All Glory, Laud, and Honor" (an English adaptation of "Gloria laus").
 The antiphon continues to resonate in Christian worship, symbolizing the faithful's recognition of Christ's kingship.

-In the Philippines, especially in provinces where Tagalog is spoken, the term Osanahan denotes a procession involving the faithful and a priest, moving from a prayer station—locally called kuból or Galilea in some areas—following the blessing of palms, to the local church for the Palm Sunday liturgy.
-At each station along the route, children dressed as angels perform the antiphon Hosanna Filio David, sung in either Filipino or Latin, accompanied by traditional music from a rondalla or brass band.
+In the Philippines, especially parts where Tagalog is spoken, the Osanahan refers to an outdoors procession of palms involving the faithful and a priest, moving from a prayer station—locally called kuból or Galilea in some areas.
+It follows the blessing of palms to the local church for the rest of the Palm Sunday Mass.
+At each station along the route, children dressed as angels sing the Hosanna Filio David, in either Filipino or Latin, accompanied by traditional music from a rondalla or brass band before showering petals on the priest or image of Christ on a donkey.